Business Intelligence

 Integration with US Business Systems

 R works seamlessly with major U.S. business databases and cloud data warehouses, making it easy to export results into tools like Microsoft Office.
-It can also serve as the analytical backbone for business intelligence platforms such as Tableau and Power BI.
+It can also serve as the analytical backbone for AI data analytics platforms such as Tableau and Power BI.
 These features make R a versatile choice for enterprise-level analytics across various industries.

 Compliance and Security